IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/code-lists.md

 _([examples-dm/code-lists-open-code-list-1.json](./examples-dm/code-lists-open-code-list-1.json))_

 !!! note
-    Both code lists are defined in the [ONE Record coreCodeLists ontology](https://onerecord.iata.org/ns/coreCodeLists).
-Note that a [SecurityStatus](https://onerecord.iata.org/ns/coreCodeLists#SecurityStatus) is also an acceptable Special Handling Code.
+    Both code lists are defined in the [ONE Record Code Lists ontology](https://onerecord.iata.org/ns/code-lists).
+Note that a [SecurityStatus](https://onerecord.iata.org/ns/code-lists#SecurityStatus) is also an acceptable Special Handling Code.

 ## Example 4: Open Code List, custom Code

-In the example below, a named individual is used to assign the [specialHandlingCodes](https://onerecord.iata.org/ns/cargo#specialHandlingCodes) property of a [Piece](https://onerecord.iata.org/ns/cargo#Piece) to [EAW](https://onerecord.iata.org/ns/coreCodeLists#SpecialHandlingCode_EAW).
+In the example below, a named individual is used to assign the [specialHandlingCodes](https://onerecord.iata.org/ns/cargo#specialHandlingCodes) property of a [Piece](https://onerecord.iata.org/ns/cargo#Piece) to [EAW](https://onerecord.iata.org/ns/code-lists#SpecialHandlingCode_EAW).
 Additionally, a custom code, "CUS," is introduced as an organization-specific special handling code.

 For custom codes, the URI MUST be resolvable.
-The organization that manages the custom code may publish it within an ontology that extends the [specialHandlingCodes](https://onerecord.iata.org/ns/cargo#specialHandlingCodes) section of the [ONE Record coreCodeLists ontology](https://onerecord.iata.org/ns/coreCodeLists).
+The organization that manages the custom code may publish it within an ontology that extends the [specialHandlingCodes](https://onerecord.iata.org/ns/cargo#specialHandlingCodes) section of the [ONE Record Code Lists ontology](https://onerecord.iata.org/ns/code-lists).
 Alternatively, the organization can publish detailed information about the code directly at the defined URI without using an ontology.

 ```http
 --8<-- "Data-Model/examples-dm/code-lists-open-code-list-2.json"